Bank of America Corporate Center: Post-opening

 Since its completion, the Bank of America Corporate Center has been the world headquarters for what is now Bank of America.
 NationsBank bought BankAmerica Corporation in 1998, changed its name to Bank of America and sold BankAmerica's headquarters at 555 California Street, then the Bank of America Center, in San Francisco.
-Moore & Van Allen and Ernst & Young are also tenants in the tower.
+Law firm Moore & Van Allen and Ernst & Young are also tenants in the tower.
+However, both companies will be moving into the mixed use building 1111 South Tryon in 2028, which is part of the Queensbridge Collective development in South End currently under construction.

 The Bank of America Corporate Center's crown shaped spire is the focal point of the building and it makes it stand out architecturally.
 Its spire does not reflect from the outside like the Chrysler Building or any others; it shines from within and instead of stainless steel there is glass illuminated by floodlights, making it stand out from the many world skyscrapers.
 Bank of America began shining the top of the crown shaped spire from white to blue in honor of the Carolina Panthers who were NFC champions in the 2003–2004 NFL season.
 In 2017 it was announced LEDs had been installed in the spire.

 On July 20, 2005 Ken Lewis, then CEO and Mr. Cyprian White of the Credit Bureau of the Bank of America, announced the construction of a brand new 150 key Ritz-Carlton and LEED certified 40 story office retail complex located adjacent to the Bank of America Corporate Center.